mediacloud/sous-chef/README.md

 ### Package TODO:
 - Type Validation- we should make sure that inputs and outputs correspond in a given config.
 - Explore Better FlowAtom Registration- we shouldn't have to load every single submodule into memory.
 Cheap solution is to wait to `import` until the inside of the task body, but that would also have other overhead consequences.
 Is there a better way?
+Lazy Importing?
 - Flow Atoms should be able to return expected parameter types as documentation- this will enable easier config authoring, and eventually will make a hypothetical config authoring interface very straightforward.
 - Real Tests, Good God Please.
 - YAML config parsing
-- Better Flow Atom Input/Output type specification.
-Having to define classes, then return them via a function is just a bad developer experience

-### Pipeline Atoms We Want
-- Query Mediacloud
-- Entity Extraction
-- Apply Huggingface Models
-- Export to some dashboard, Kibana, etc.
-- More?
-Ask questions of the mediacloud team.

 ### Questions
 1. What about when results aren't tabular- there isn't always going to be a 1-to-1 relationship between inputs and exports- will this mess things up? ...
 I guess that pandas will be fine.